 This provision for arbitration shall be specifically enforceable by the parties and the decision of the arbitrator in accordance herewith shall be final and binding without right of appeal.
 11. Severability If any provision of this Agreement shall be held to be illegal, invalid or unenforceable under present or future laws, such provisions shall be fully severable, this Agreement shall be construed and enforced as if such illegal, invalid or unenforceable provision had never comprised a part of this Agreement and, the remaining provisions of this Agreement shall remain in full force and effect.

 12. Limitation of Liability In no event shall either party be liable to the other party for any indirect, incidental, consequential, special or exemplary damages, including without limitation, business interruption, loss of or unauthorized access to information, damages for loss of profits, incurred by the other party arising out of the services provided under this agreement, even if such party has been advised of the possibility of such damages.
-In no event will either parties liability on any claim, loss or liability arising out of or connected with this agreement shall exceed the amounts paid to consignor during the __________ months period immediately preceding the event giving rise to such claim or action by consignee.
+In no event will either parties liability on any claim, loss or liability arising out of or connected with this agreement shall exceed the amounts paid to consignor during the twelve (12) months period immediately preceding the event giving rise to such claim or action by consignee.

-13. Indemnification Each party shall at its own expense indemnify and hold harmless, and at the other parties request defend such parties affiliates, subsidiaries, successors, directors, employees, and agents from and against any and all claims, losses, liabilities, damages, demand, settlements, loss, expenses and costs (including attorneys fees and court costs) which arise directly or indirectly out of or relate to
+13. Indemnification Each party shall at its own expense indemnify and hold harmless, and at the other parties request defend such parties affiliates, subsidiaries, successors, directors, employees, and agents from and against any and all claims, losses, liabilities, damages, demand, settlements, loss, expenses and costs (including attorneys’ fees and court costs) which arise directly or indirectly out of or relate to:-

-(a) any breach of this Agreement, or
+(a) Breach of any stipulated scope of this Agreement, or,

-(b) the gross negligence or wilful misconduct of a parties employees or agents;
+(b) The gross negligence or wilful misconduct of a parties employees or agents;

 14. Entire Agreement and Amendments This Agreement is the final, complete and exclusive agreement of the parties with respect to the subject matter hereof and supersedes and merges all prior or contemporaneous representations, discussions, proposals, negotiations, conditions, communications and agreements, whether written or oral, between the parties relating to the subject matter hereof and all past courses of dealing or industry custom.
 No modification of or amendment to this Agreement shall be effective unless in writing and signed by each of the parties.